dosssman/GymTorcs/README.md

 - [ ] More comprehensive race configuration (circuit parameterization), as well as race randomization.

 ## Project using GymTorcs wrapper
 - [TorchRLILHybrid](https://github.com/dosssman/TorcsRLILHybrid.git) Integration with openai/baselines's GAIL, DDPG and ReMI, a versio that trades off between imitation learning of humans and a DDPG agent.
+A _good starting point_ on how to use this wrapper.

 # Installation